The Quietude

-La quietud (English translation: The Quietude) is a 2018 Argentinian drama film.
+The Quietude (La quietud) is a 2018 Argentinian drama film directed by Pablo Trapero, with Sony Pictures International Productions (SPIP) as a co-producer.

 Principal photography started in Buenos Aires in December 2017.
 The film stars Martina Gusmán and Bérénice Bejo as sisters, along with Édgar Ramírez, Graciela Borges, and Joaquín Furriel.
-It was directed by Pablo Trapero, with Sony Pictures International Productions (SPIP) as a co-producer.

 The film premiered at the 75th Venice International Film Festival.